 Lessons learned from Cisco?
-In their study, they note that it’s best practice to adjust as needed.
-This means adapting your methodology to fit your objectives, teams, and processes.
-For them, adjusting as needed meant eliminating the Program level of SAFe on unintegrated or loosely integrated projects where it didn’t make sense to use it.
+In their study, they note the importance of adapting your project management methodology.
+For them, adjusting as needed meant the company didn’t mandate using SAFe on unintegrated or loosely integrated projects where it didn’t make sense to use it.

-The list of project management methodologies above is by no means an exhaustive list—it simply a list of the most common methodologies in the agency PM world that we’re focused on.
-Here are a few brief definitions of additional project methodologies:
+The list of project management methodologies above is by no means an exhaustive list—these are simply the most common methodologies in the agency PM world.
+Additional project management methodologies include:

-Project scope is variable, but the time and the cost are constant, making it possible to adjust the project scope during execution in order to get the maximum business value from the project.
+Project scope is variable, but time and cost are constant, making it possible to adjust the project scope during execution to maximize business value.

 Critical Path Method

-PERT (Program Evaluation Review Technique) is a method for modelling, scheduling, and coordinating tasks within a projects.
+Program evaluation review technique (PERT) is a method for modeling, scheduling, and coordinating tasks within a project.
 In PERT, project activities are represented as nodes on a network diagram, with their durations listed on the lines connecting the activities.

 Selecting the most suitable project management methodology can be tricky.
-It depends on so many variables, many of which are outside of our control as project managers.
+It depends on many variables, several of which are outside of our control as project managers.

-Project management methodologies are just tools to help us deliver projects.
-It’s really not worth arguing over the final details of a methodology—we should be focusing on the bigger picture.
+If you’re stressing about what to do, keep in mind that project management methodologies are tools to help us deliver projects.
+It’s not worth arguing over the final details of a methodology—we should be focusing on the bigger picture.

-The best methodology is one that improves organically, adapting and increasing the value of the output so the sum is much greater than the parts.
-It’s a methodology that surprises and delights the client by delivering value frequently and getting it right.
-And to do this you need to be pragmatic, rather than dogmatic, about the methodology you use.
+The best methodology is one that improves organically, adapting and increasing the value of its output over time.
+And, adaptability requires that you be pragmatic, rather than dogmatic, about the methodology you use.